 Financial planners can also have a wide variety of backgrounds, training, experience, and certification.
 The gold standard for investment professionals is the CFP® or Certified Financial Planner designation.
 Acquiring this designation is no small feat.
 There are strict guidelines for education and experience before you can even begin studying for the exam, which is notoriously difficult to pass.
 (If your financial planner doesn’t happen to have the CFP® designation, it certainly doesn’t mean that they’re not good at their job.)

-The point is to ask both financial coaches and financial planners about their certifications, training, and past experience.
+The point is to ask both financial coaches and financial planners about their certifications, training, past experience, an payment structure.
 You should feel comfortable with their answers, and ask for references to call before hiring them.

 4.)
 Their Goal for You